 Getting Around Vietnam

 As mentioned before, sleeper trains are a fantastic way to explore Vietnam without breaking your budget.
 Travel overnight for less than £30, and see the country in a way that you’d never experience if you were on a plane.
+In Vietnam trains are comfortable and you’ll enjoy fantastic scenery on your journey.

 Taxis are common in populated areas.
 Make sure you find an official one.
 They’re easy to spot as they’ll be all over town using certain colours and logos.
 Check the meter is on before you travel too.